Tax Exempt Savings Plan

-The Society invests in a range of different assets with the aim of providing a higher return in the medium to long term than is achievable with a bank or building society account.
-Sheffield Mutual's balanced with-profits fund is managed to provide a low to medium risk investment, appealing to individuals with a more cautious approach to investment.
+The Society invests in a range of different assets with the aim of providing a higher return in the medium to long-term than is achievable with a bank or building society account.
+Sheffield Mutual's with-profits fund is managed to provide a low to medium risk investment, appealing to individuals with a more cautious approach to investment.

-The types of asset we invest in are:
+The types of assets we invest in are:

-- The shares of UK companies, though we may also have a very small exposure to some overseas companies to provide diversity.
+- The shares of UK companies, though we may also have a very small exposure to some overseas companies and emerging markets to provide diversity.
 These provide income from dividends with the possibility of capital growth.